Ally-Assist/BehaviorAnalystsWhoCode/2021_09_25 Pinpointing Behavior Statements/README.md

 The long term goal is to help foster a deeper understanding of software development among behavior analysts to facilitate their own coding as well as make their interactions with professional software development groups more effective.
 Or something.

+***Formatting Note:*** I have included links throughout this page to more in depth information.
+So much information, so little time.

 ### Rationale

 David and I discussed options.
 The basic drivers in developing the presentation will be: